 Musically, Sour compliments the lyrics’ bitter tone.
 The extensive use of electric guitars and a few Musically, Sour compliments the lyrics’ bitter tone.
 The extensive use of electric guitars and a few drum outbursts give Sour a strong sound.
 The record is a pop album, though with grunge crossover and folk influences.
 The third single Good 4 u features a strong bassline and a rock attitude.
 1 Step Forward, 3 Steps Back is a bittersweet ballad.
 This is where Rodrigo showcases her lyric-writing abilities.
 The different genres coexist on the album.
 It’s Rodrigo’s storytelling mastery that holds it together.

 The album’s production is sharp and modern.
-The songs have no musical frills in order to enhance the vocals.
+The songs have no musical frills to enhance the vocals.
 In the bridges and in the choruses the producer chose to layer harmonies.
-Rodrigo’s witty lyrics and catchy choruses ensure the album is an instant classic in modern pop-culture.
+Rodrigo’s witty lyrics and catchy choruses make the album an instant classic in modern pop culture.